virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic ordinances differ from county to county.
 In the meantime, the violator may choose to self-represent or hire an attorney.
 The different ways to fight a traffic ticket are outlined as follows:

 • Self-representation: the violator has to examine the traffic case’s merits and prepare for the court hearing.
 They may also consult an attorney for a professional examination of the arguments that may strengthen or weaken the defense.
 However, attorney consultation is subject to fees even if the violator chooses to forgo professional help on the trial date.
-Knowledge of the state traffic laws and adequate preparation of arguments will go a long way in helping the violator’s case.
+Knowledge of the state traffic laws and adequate preparation of arguments may go a long way in helping the violator’s case.

 • Professional help: The service of an experienced attorney is worth it—considering the alternative.
-However, the individual must be careful in choosing the attorney as these professionals have specializations.
+However, the individual should be careful in choosing the attorney as these professionals have specializations.
 Thus, it may be folly to hire a divorce attorney for a DUI traffic case.
 From the discovery phase to negotiating a plea deal and appealing the verdict, hiring an attorney is another way to fight a Virginia traffic ticket.

 • Prepaid services: Some services offer to help clients fight traffic tickets for an annual fee of up to hundreds of dollars.
 The annual fee is a retainer for when the subscriber needs legal aid.
-However, the subscriber has no control as to whom the service provider will outsource the case.
-More importantly, an individual who intends to opt for prepaid service must know that success is not a guarantee, and they may eventually have to pay the fines on the ticket.
+However, the subscriber has no control as to whom the service provider may outsource the case.
+More importantly, an individual who intends to opt for prepaid service should know that success is not a guarantee, and they may eventually have to pay the fines on the ticket.

 How to Fight a Traffic Ticket Without Going to Trial